 Students also receive hands-on experience as early as the first trimester.

-Admissions requirements include completion of 90 semesters of undergraduate coursework with a minimum cumulative GPA of 3.0.
-Prospective students should have completed 24 semester-hours of coursework in life and physical science, as well as coursework in psychology, english or communications, and humanities and/or social sciences.
+Admissions requirements include completing 90 semesters of undergraduate coursework with a minimum cumulative GPA of 3.0.
+Prospective students should have completed 24 semester-hours of coursework in life and physical science, as well as coursework in psychology, English or communications, and humanities and/or social sciences.

 - Location: Overland Park, Kansas